Last Updated: February 9, 2026

 Method 3: Workspace ONE UEM Drop-Ship Provisioning OFFLINE

-DSP Offline is available as a SKU to be purchased from Dell, HP, or Lenovo as part of new computer orders.
-DSP Offline can also be implemented by any 3rd party integration partner or used directly by an I.T.
-Administrator.
 What you can NOT do is ship the computer directly to an end user that is off the network.
 DSP Offline, when used for AD domain join, is designed to be completed on the corporate network by the IT Administrator.

-When the computer is manufactured Windows Professional is installed, the computer is booted into Microsoft Audit Mode then the manufacturer uses the Omnissa Factory Provisioning Tool to apply the customer provided unattend.xml and .PPKG file.
+When the computer is manufactured, Windows 10/11 Professional is installed, the computer is booted into Microsoft Audit Mode then the manufacturer uses the Omnissa Factory Provisioning Tool to apply the customer provided unattend.xml and .PPKG file.
 Part of the .PPKG file is the Workspace ONE UEM Intelligent Hub application.
 Sysprep is run to return the device to the OOBE experience and the computer is then shipped to the corporate office.

 A key detail about the .PPKG is that it is a point-in-time snapshot of the applications.
 There is no method to update the applications except to generate a new .PPKG.
 Compare the use of the .PPKG to the DSP ONLINE workflow (where applications are installed directly from the UEM Console and no .PPKG is involved) and it starts to make sense why the process is named DSP OFFLINE.